-Solutions containing pyrethrins and organophos-phate chemicals such as Dursban, Diazinon or Malathion cannot be disposed of in the sanitary sewer.
+Solutions containing pyrethrins or organophosphate chemicals such as Dursban, Diazinon or Malathion cannot be disposed of in the sanitary sewer.
 It is best to take unused chemicals to a local household pollutant collection event.

 Do not pour dipping solutions and insecticides on the ground, down sink drains or into storm drains.
 Use local household pollutant collection facilities and events.